-Participants are sponsored by Georgia Co-op Council member cooperatives, who determine participants and cover the cost of the week.
+Participants are sponsored by the Tennessee Council of Cooperatives from FFA and 4H, who determine participants and cover the cost of the week.

 The Tennessee Council of Cooperatives sponsors up to four outstanding Tennessee youth to attend the National Institute on Cooperative Education (NICE) Youth Conference each year.
 The TCC youth delegates to this conference are selected because of their achievements in Tennessee’s 4-H and FFA programs.
 The TCC youth delegates are the alternates in the Level II, 4-H, Leadership and Citizenship projects and the alternates in the State FFA Star in Agribusiness and State Proficiency Competition.